rhdtownsend/gyre/doc/sphinx/source/user-guide/faq.rst

 ...get support for a problem I'm having?
   Post a message to one of the `GYRE discussion forums <gyre-forums_>`__.

+...access the documentation for older releases?
+  Click on the 'v:...'  dropdown menu at the bottom of the left-hand panel.
+Note that the legacy documentation is a work-in-progress, and remains incomplete.

 What Does...
 ============
 ...'Failed during deflate narrow : out-of-domain frequency' mean?